sebastianbergmann/phpunit/tests/README.md

 The `basic` suite of tests puts the core system through its paces and covers most of the basic use cases of PHPUnit including happy flows and common exceptions.

+## Running the PHPUnit self-tests in PhpStorm

+First, please configure PhpStorm in the settings:

+Languages & Frameworks > PHP > Test Frameworks:
+- PHPUnit library:
+  - [x] Path to phpunit.phar: `phpunit` (relative to your local copy of PHPUnit)
+- Test Runner:
+  - [x] Default configuration file: `phpunit.xml` (relative to your local copy of PHPUnit)

+Note: These configuration steps are current as of PhpStorm 2019.2.
+In later versions, some settings might have been renamed or been moved around.

+Now you can execute all tests or only some tests as needed.
+Please note that there are some subfolders within the `tests/` folder that must not be included in the test scope.
+This breaks running tests by folders for the end-to-end tests and the complete test suite.

+- To run all tests, please select "Defined in the configuration file" as test scope.
+- To run the unit tests, please select the `tests/unit/` folder as test scope.
+- You can also select individual files or folders from the unit or end-to-end tests as test scope.

 ## Structure of the self-test collection

 Note: this section will change often while `tests/` is being refactored.